xiix0/scam/README.md

-Look afar and see the end from the beginning.
+Hell is empty and all the devils are here.
+		-- Wm.
+Shakespeare, "The Tempest"